DallanQ/cartographers/Manual.md

-## Introduction (Page 2)

-Queen Gimnax has ordered the reclamation of the northern lands.
-As a cartographer in her service, you are sent to map this territory, claiming it for the Kingdom of Nalos.
-Through official edicts, the queen announces which lands she prizes most, and you will increase your reputation by meeting her demands.

-But you are not alone in this wilderness.
-The Dragul contest your claims with their outposts, so you must draw your lines carefully to reduce their influence.

-Reclaim the greatest share of the queen’s desired lands and you will be declared the greatest cartographer in the kingdom.

-## Overview (Page 2)

-In **Cartographers**, players compete to earn the most reputation stars by the time four seasons have passed.

-Each season, players draw on their map sheets and earn reputation by carrying out the queen’s edicts before the season is over.

-The player with the most reputation stars at the end of winter wins!

-## Components (Page 3)

-- 100 Map Sheets (double sided)
-- 13 Explore Cards
-- 16 Scoring Cards
-- 4 Season Cards
-- 4 Ambush Cards
-- 4 Edict Cards
-- 4 Pencils

-> A set of game components neatly laid out.
-The 100 double-sided map sheets are displayed in a stack.
-The 4 pencils are placed next to them.
-Nearby, 4 edict cards are shown face-up, along with the explore, scoring, ambush, and season cards arranged in distinct piles.
-The entire scene shows a complete set of game materials ready for play.

 ## Game Setup (Page 4)

 1. Give each player a blank **map sheet**.
 Players collectively decide whether to use the wilderness side (A) or the wastelands side (B).